fredg02/bugzilla2gitlab/README.md

 ### GitLab

-Gitlab has a comprehensive and extensively documented API.
+GitLab has a comprehensive and extensively documented API.
 Here are the main endpoints that this library makes use of.

 - [Creating new issues](http://doc.gitlab.com/ce/api/issues.html#new-issue)
 - [Adding comments to issues](http://doc.gitlab.com/ce/api/notes.html)